All Saints Church, Hampreston

-All Saints Church is the parish church of Hampreston, Dorset, England.
+All Saints Church is the Church of England parish church of Hampreston, Dorset, England.
 It is a Grade II* listed building.

 History

-The tower and nave were built in the early 15th century.
-The choir was then completed in the late 19th century as was the north nave aisle.
-The church was then completed by the addition of the porch in the 20th century (The Memorial stone in the Porch suggests that this was done in 1794).
+Evidence of a Norman building can be seen in the reset 12th-century head of the north doorway.
+The chancel and tower are from the 14th century; restoration in 1896 saw the addition of the north aisle and the reconstruction of the north porch and the chancel arch.

+The east window is from the early 15th century, and there are two 14th-century windows in the north wall of the chancel.
+The font is 12th or 13th century and, there are 16th-century oak benches in the choir.
+The church was designated as Grade II* listed in 1955.

 Bells

-In 1738, 3 bells were recorded (present 2,3 and 5).
-Then, in 1800, Thomas Mears added the present 4th and then in 1923, the tenor was cast followed by the treble in 1928 which completes the ring.
+In 1738, three bells were recorded (the present 2, 3 and 5).
+In 1800, Thomas Mears added the present 4th and then in 1923, the tenor was cast followed by the treble in 1928 to complete the ring.
 The tenor weighs half a ton (508 kg).
 In 2003, Whites of Appleton overhauled the ring and Whitechapel Bell Foundry retuned several of the bells.
-In 2013, the 5th bell cracked requiring it to be welded.
+In 2013, the 5th bell cracked and had to be welded.